-There are several different spinal conditions that Dr. Jung is able to effectively treat, including spondylolisthesis.
+There are several different spinal conditions that Dr. Edward Jung is able to effectively treat, including spondylolisthesis.
 This condition refers to the slippage of vertebrae, typically in the lower back, which leads the bone to become displaced and begin to press on the vertebrae below.

 Many people often confuse spondylolisthesis with a herniated disc, but these two spinal issues are very different.
 A herniated disc concerns the cushioned disc that exists between the bones of the spine whereas spondylolisthesis is related to the bones themselves.

 Dr. Jung provides comprehensive treatment to patients in Kirkland, Bellevue, Redmond, and the Eastside of Seattle for spondylolisthesis at our spine care clinic in Kirkland, WA.
 Learn more and call our office to schedule your spondylolisthesis treatment today.

 Anyone can be affected by spondylolisthesis, though athletes such as football players and gymnasts are among the most likely to encounter the condition due to their intense body movements and manipulations.